all you need to pack for giving birth at the hospital.

 - Parents' marriage certificate (translated into German)* / **

 * It is recommended and sometimes requested to get your birth certificates and marriage certificate translated into German.
 Again you could check this with the Standesamt beforehand

 - Snacks for you and your partner or number of a food delivery service plus some snacks for later while being in the hospital

-- Loose gown or T-shirt to give birth in
+- Loose cotton gown / beach dress / long T-Shirt to give birth in

 - Something warm for after labor e.g. cardigan

-- Drinks (water, often fizzy, will likely be nearby during labor, but if you want any other drinks, make sure to bring it with you)
+- Drinks (water, often fizzy, will likely be nearby during labor, but if you want any other drinks, make sure to bring it with you - Coke might be a good idea)

 - Thick socks (for during and after birth)and slippers - easy on and off